madleech/ArduinoCMRI/README.md

 * For SET/TRANSMIT (T) requests, it updates the output data.

 Return value is NULL for no valid packet received, or one of CMRI::INIT, CMRI::SET, CMRI::POLL depending on the packet type received.

+**bool process\_char(char c)**
+Similar to the CMRI::process method, but lets you manage the serial data yourself.
+Use this if you are processing more than 1 CMRI node in a system.

+Return value is true if a valid packet has been received and processing of it has finished.
+Otherwise it returns false.

 **void transmit()**
 Transmits the current state of the input data back to the PC.
 Creates a CMRI::GET packet.